BCNGEEKS/Geekateca/MarkdownGuidelines.md

 You can also do small code snippets using the ` character.

 For example: The `<a>` tag should only be used for hyperlinks.

+### Blockquotes

+You can also use blockquotes by using the character `>` but do not use it for code.
+All text in a blockquote will be rendered as normal but contained in a box.
+Blockquotes should be reserved for highlighted paragraphs of normal text.

+    > Very important:
+    >
+    > Never use `<center>` again!
+It's obsolete!

+> Very important:
+>
+> Never use `<center>` again!
+It's obsolete!

+### Mixing Examples

+You can also mix both bloquotes and code snippets but we don't recommend such practice unless completely needed; the final style will not look great.
+Take into account that to mix these two you need to intend 5 spaces instead of 4.

+    > This is a much better alternative:
+    >
+    >     <h2 style="text-align: center">
+    >       CSS center property
+    >     </h2>>

+> This is a much better alternative:
+>
+>     <h2 style="text-align: center">
+>       CSS center property
+>     </h2>>

 ## Lists